A Generalizable Light Transport 3D Embedding for Global Illumination: Light transport 3D embedding

-In accordance with the theme of this paper, we leverage a transformer to iteratively aggregate features from neighborhood scene points onto the query point.
-Rather than applying the standard dot-product attention between the query and scene points (as query and key, values respectively), we use a vector cross-attention operation.
-Specifically, we replace the dot product attention with subtraction as the relation function.
-Compared to the dot product, which collapses the feature dimension into a scalar, subtraction attention computes distinct attention scores for each channel of the value matrix, increasing diversity in feature interactions~\cite{zhao2021pointtransformer, fan2022cadtransformer}.

-Additionally, we augment the attention and value matrices with the relative distances between each query center and its KNN neighbors, denoted by $\Delta \mathbf{p}_{j\kappa}$.
-Formally, we write:
+\paragraph{Vector Cross-Attention.} We leverage a transformer to iteratively aggregate features from neighborhood \textit{scene points} onto the \textit{query point}.
+Crucially, rather than applying the standard dot-product attention between the query and scene points (as query and key, values respectively), we use a vector cross-attention operation.
+We replace the dot product attention with subtraction as the relation function.
+Unlike the dot product, which collapses feature dimensions into a single scalar weight, subtraction-based attention computes distinct scores for each channel of the value matrix~\cite{zhao2021pointtransformer, fan2022cadtransformer}.
+This preserves channel-wise granularity and significantly increases the diversity of feature interactions when aggregating neighborhood information.
+Additionally, we augment the attention and value matrices with the relative geometry $\mathbf{P}_{j\kappa}$ derived earlier.